matiuskm/monster-hunter-rpg/README.md

 3. Buy better weapons and potions from the shop
 4. Take on stronger monsters as you level up
 5. Progress through increasingly difficult challenges
+6. Don't worry about losing progress - the game auto-saves!

 ## Technical Details